Fresh Water Maintenance

 • When air sputters from one or more valves, turn off the pump.

-• Dump residual bleach and water from the tanks by opening low point drains.
+• Dump residual sanitizing mixture from the tanks by opening low point drains.

-20. Rinse & empty Freshwater tank with city water via the fill tube.
+21. Rinse & empty Freshwater tank with city water via the low point drain.

 • Remove the empty filter case.